 THC Delta 8 and Delta-9-THC – Understanding the Differences

-THC is the primary psychoactive element found inside the cannabis plant.
-But there are actually different variations of the compound known as THC.
-Scientists often refer to THC as delta-9-tetrahydrocannabinol, Delta 9, D9, delta-9-THC, or (−)-trans-Δ⁹-tetrahydrocannabinol.
-However, researchers came up recently with a new THC compound they labeled THC Delta-8.
+Whether it’s THC Delta 8 or Delta 9, tetrahydrocannabinol is the primary psychoactive element found inside the cannabis plant.
+But there are actually different variations of the compound.
+Scientists often refer to THC as delta-9-, Delta 9, D9, delta-9-THC, or (−)-trans-Δ⁹-tetrahydrocannabinol.
+However, researchers came up recently with a new THC compound labeled THC Delta-8.
 How does this new variation differ from Delta-9-THC?
 Is it only the slightly different name, or is there something else that makes it different?
 To know that, it’s essential to understand the structure of THC Delta-8 first.

 What is THC Delta 8?

-Like Delta-9-THC, Delta-8 also has various ways to spell its name, such as delta-8-THC, Δ8 THC, delta-8, D8, and Delta 8.
-Most people may not have heard about Delta-8 because, for most people, it is still a reasonably new compound that just hit the cannabis market.
-According to researchers, Delta-8-THC was around since at least 1975.
-Back then, scientists discovered that Delta-8-THC could shrink cancer cells efficiently in rats.
+Like Delta-9-THC, Delta-8 also has various nicknames, such as delta-8-THC, Δ8 THC, delta-8, D8, and Delta 8.
+For most people, it is still a fairly new compound that just hit the cannabis market.
+Yet, according to researchers, Delta-8-THC was around since at least 1975.

 Moreover, there are some chemical differences between Delta-8 and Delta-9.
 Delta-8 contains a few more atomic bonds than Delta-9, which makes it more potent.
-However, Delta-8 also only exists in fractions of a percent.
-That little detail works as an advantage for companies involved in manufacturing THC products.
-Their products might make use of THC Delta 8 to boost the potency of other cannabinoids’ extracts.
+However, Delta-8 also only naturally exists in fractions of a percent inside cannabis plants.

-Manufacturers use a thin film distillation process to make THC Delta 8.
-Later, the compound goes through fractional distillation to isolate the Delta-8 in it.
+Manufacturers use a thin film distillation process to make this compound.
+Later, it goes through fractional distillation to isolate the included D8.
 The makers accomplish these steps through variations of vacuum and temperature.
 In fact, they can convert Delta-9-THC to Delta-8-THC using that same process.
 It also helps to deliver the purest isolate as temperature and vacuum variations remove residual solvents, undesirable compounds, and impurities.
-Most of the cannabis flowers contain less than 1% Delta-8-THC.
-This is why it quite some time to extract the compound.
-Manufacturers usually derive Delta-9-THC and then convert it to Delta-8 using the aforementioned conversion process.
+Most cannabis flowers contain less than 1% D8.
+This is why it takes quite some time to extract.
+Manufacturers usually derive Delta-9-THC and then convert it to Delta-8 using the aforementioned process.